What Government Housing Assistance Programs Are Available for Immigrants?

 Some landlords specifically welcome new immigrants and understand the challenges of establishing Canadian credit and employment history.
 Settlement agencies often maintain relationships with these landlords and can provide referrals.
 Don't be discouraged if some landlords decline your application; persistence and proper documentation will help you find suitable housing.

-Understanding Your Rights as an Immigrant Tenant
+What Are Your Rights as an Immigrant Tenant in Canada?

 Canadian provinces have laws protecting tenants from unfair treatment.
 Landlords cannot discriminate based on race, religion, family status, country of origin, or other protected grounds.
 Understanding your rights helps you recognize and address any violations.
 Tenant advocacy organizations provide free information and support in multiple languages.